linode/docs/docs/guides/development/javascript/introduction-to-bun/index.md

 - "[high0verEngineering: Let's Bun! - A New JavaScript Runtime](https://jenil777007.hashnode.dev/lets-bun)"
 ---

-Bun introduces a new JavaScript runtime with exceptional performance, built-in bundling and transpiling, and first-class support for TypeScript and JSX.
+Bun introduces a new JavaScript runtime with exceptional performance, built-in bundling & transpiling, and first-class support for TypeScript & JSX.
 This up-and-coming tool promises to be an asset for JavaScript developers and a strong competitor to Node.js and Deno.

 In this tutorial, learn about the Bun JavaScript runtime and how it compares to other runtimes, like Node.js and Deno.
 See how to set up Bun on your own system, and follow along to build an example React application with it.